Marcus Semien Player Props: Rangers vs. Angels

 Angels Pitching Rankings

+- The 8.9 strikeouts per nine innings compiled by the Angels pitching staff ranks 10th in the league.

-- The Angels' 4.25 team ERA ranks 17th across all league pitching staffs.
+- The Angels have the 17th-ranked team ERA among all league pitching staffs (4.24).

-- Angels pitchers combine to rank 15th in baseball in home runs given up (72 total, 1.1 per game).
+- Angels pitchers combine to give up 73 total home runs at a clip of 1.1 per game (to rank 15th in the league).

-- Anderson makes the start for the Angels, his 12th of the season.
-He is 3-1 with a 5.62 ERA and 38 strikeouts in 57 2/3 innings pitched.
+- Barria (2-2) gets the starting nod for the Angels in his fourth start of the season.
+He has a 2.08 ERA in 39 2/3 innings pitched, with 37 strikeouts.

-- In his most recent time out on Wednesday, the lefty tossed five innings against the Chicago Cubs, allowing four earned runs while surrendering five hits.
+- His last appearance was on Thursday against the Chicago Cubs, when the righty tossed five innings, surrendering two earned runs while allowing three hits.

-- The 33-year-old has a 5.62 ERA and 5.9 strikeouts per nine innings in 11 games this season, while allowing a batting average of .284 to his opponents.
+- The 26-year-old has a 2.08 ERA and 8.5 strikeouts per nine innings in 14 games this season, while allowing a batting average of .186 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.